Global Anomalies on the Hilbert Space: Anomalies in spin TQFT Hilbert space

 on states with a puncture.
 Here $S(\psi)$ is the $S$-matrix of the bosonic parent in the once-punctured torus (cf.~\eqref{eq:puncture_S_matrix}).
 Given these two expressions one can easily check that $S$-transformations reshuffle the different spin structures as expected, namely $(X,Y)\mapsto(Y,X)$.
 Identical considerations hold for $T$-transformations (these are actually simpler because they do not see the puncture, so the formula $T=\diag(e^{2\pi (h-c/24)})$ is still valid for states in $\mathcal H^\psi$).

 The final important remark concerning the fermionic Hilbert space $\hat{\mathcal H}$ is that it is a super-vector space, i.e., its states are either bosons or fermions.
 Given that $(-1)^F$ is, by definition, dual to the gauged one-form symmetry $\mathbb Z_2^{(1)}$, it is clear that the states charged under the former correspond to the states coming from the twisted sector, i.e., the fermions in $\hat{\mathcal H}$ are precisely those that include a $\psi$-puncture.
-In this sense, $(-1)^F$ is trivial in the even spin structure Hilbert spaces, and it equals $+1$ on $x$-lines and $-1$ on $m$-lines.
+In this sense, $(-1)^F$ is trivial in the even spin structure Hilbert spaces, and in the odd spin structure Hilbert space it equals $+1$ on $x$-lines and $-1$ on $m$-lines.
 In a fermionic theory the modular group is no longer $SL_2(\mathbb Z)$, but rather a $\mathbb Z^F_2$ extension, known as the metaplectic group $Mp_1(\mathbb Z)$, defined by the relations

-The torus Hilbert space of spin TQFTs realize a unitary representation of this group.
+The torus Hilbert spaces of spin TQFTs realize a unitary representation of this group.

 We next illustrate all these considerations by explicitly working out several specific examples of spin TQFTs.
 We show that time-reversal invariant theories with $\mathsf T^2=(-1)^F$ with $\mathbb Z_{16}$ anomalies $\nu=2\mod 4$ have time-reversal in the Hilbert space realized as